snowplow/snowplowanalytics.com/_posts/2018-07-15-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 * `load_manifest` - to skip all load manifest interactions: check and write
 * `transitional_load` - to skip transitional load even when `--folder` is specified

-EmrEtlRunner Since R102 will skip `load_manifest` for any pipeline with enabled Stream Enrich Mode, as `etl_tstamp` does not make any sense after Stream Enrich.
+EmrEtlRunner Since [R102 Afontova Gora][r102-post] will skip `load_manifest` for any pipeline with enabled Stream Enrich Mode, as `etl_tstamp` does not bear any useful information within real-time pipeline.

 Skip these at your own risk and when you fully understand the consequences, as failure during load manifest check almost always will mean double-loading.